Warranty and Care

 For the same reason (energy transfer), it is not recommended that you shoot lightweight carbon arrows out of a selfbow.
 If the arrows you’re using are too light, each shot will be similar to dry-firing your bow.
 Lightweight arrows cause increased noise and hand-shock, and will significantly decrease the lifespan of your bow.

 Do not pull your bow past 28” of draw unless you've custom-ordered a longer draw length or it's been noted in the description/invoice that it can be safely drawn farther.
 Twenty-eight inches is the AMO Standard for draw length, and even modern glass bows’ warranties are void if overdrawn.
-Organic Archery wooden arrows are cut to a length that works best with each bow's stated draw length, so there’s less chance of overdrawing.
-It's best that you do not let anyone else (especially your tall friends) shoot your bow unless you know for certain their draw length is shorter than yours.
+It's best if you don't let anyone else shoot your bow (especially your tall friends) unless you know for certain their draw length is shorter than yours.

 Feel free to leave your bow strung all day long if you’re hunting or roving, but keep it in the shade when not in use and unstring it when you’re finished for the day.
 Don't leave your bow strung overnight, and don't leave it strung in the direct sunlight for extended periods of time (this mostly applies to hot days from late spring-early fall).
 Leaving a strung bow laying in the sun on a hot summer day can cause large amounts of string follow and could potentially lower the bow's performance for the remainder of its life.